sensu-community/monitoring-pipelines/README.md

 2. All resource definitions must be written in YAML for consistency and comment support.

+3. Handler, Filter, and Mutator resource names must be unique within the scope of this project.

+   _NOTE: at this time we do not wish to enforce strict naming conventions.
+We will resolve naming conflicts on a case-by-case basis, which means resource names will be subject to change._

-3. Resource definitions should NOT include a namespace.
+4. Resource definitions should NOT include a namespace.

-4. All Assets used must be registered and hosted on [Bonsai](https://bonsai.sensu.io).
+5. All Assets used must be registered and hosted on [Bonsai](https://bonsai.sensu.io).

-5. Asset resources must include a version reference in their name.
+6. Asset resources must include a version reference in their name.

 ## Contributing